-- be ready to provide details of their name, telephone number, address and exact location within the School - relay the condition of the casualty, as assessed by the First Aider, and how the casualty came to be in this condition - provide details of the number of casualties along with names, age and gender if these details are known ask that ambulances come to 'the Manor Wood site of King Alfred School 149 North End Road' or 'via the entrance to St Anthony's School for Girls'; if possible, it should be arranged for a member of staff or bystander who knows the location of the casualty to meet the ambulance on arrival.
-For an ambulance that needs to access lvy Wood, a call needs to be made to St Anthony's School for Girls Reception, informing them an ambulance is on its way and to let them in - communicate any dangers or hazards into which the ambulance may be arriving. - stay on the line with the emergency operator until they have cleared the line.
+- be ready to provide details of their name, telephone number, address and exact location within the school - relay the condition of the casualty, as assessed by the First Aider, and how the casualty came to be in this condition - provide details of the number of casualties along with names, age and gender if these details are known ask that ambulances come to 'the Manor Wood site of King Alfred School 149 North End Road' or 'via the entrance to Ivy House School' if possible.
+It should be arranged for a member of staff or bystander who knows the location of the casualty to meet the ambulance on arrival.
+For an ambulance that needs to access Ivy Wood, a call needs to be made to Ivy House School's Reception, informing them an ambulance is on its way and to let them in - communicate any dangers or hazards into which the ambulance may be arriving. - stay on the line with the emergency operator until they have cleared the line.